pappasam/papercolor-theme-slim/README.md

 ### I don't like specific color choices

 I'm open to feedback, but if we disagree, you can override anything easily for yourself.
-See above for customizing things to your liking with autocmds.
+See above for customizing things to your liking with [autocmd].

 ### My cursor preference is overridden